Battle of Britain (film): Plot

-The Battle of France rages in June 1940.
-It has turned against both the British and French.
-RAF pilots evacuate a small airfield in advance of German advance forces.
-The pilots, along with British and French military, leave just as Luftwaffe aircraft arrive and execute a heavy strafing attack.
-As the deserted beaches of Dunkirk are shown, where retreating British forces were overwhelmed and driven into the sea by the Wehrmacht, the BBC reports British Prime Minister Winston Churchill's declaration that "what General Weygand called the 'Battle of France' is over.
+During the Battle of France in June 1940, RAF pilots evacuate a small airfield just ahead of advancing German ground forces and an attack by Luftwaffe aircraft.
+As the deserted beaches of Dunkirk are shown following the evacuation of Allied forces, the BBC reports British Prime Minister Winston Churchill's declaration that "what General Weygand called the 'Battle of France' is over.
 The Battle of Britain is about to begin."

-In neutral Switzerland, the German ambassador, Baron von Richter, proposes new peace terms to his British counterpart, Sir David Kelly, stating that with the fall of France and U.S. still determinedly isolationist continuing to fight alone is hopeless.
-Kelly retorts, "Don't threaten or dictate to us until you're marching up Whitehall ... and even then we won't listen."
-Hitler delays, hoping Britain will accept peace terms; British commanders use the delay to build up their strength, training pilots and ground controllers.
+In neutral Switzerland, the German ambassador proposes new peace terms to his British counterpart.
+Both realize France's fall and U.S. isolationism has left Britain alone in the war against Germany.
+Hitler delays attacks against England, hoping that Britain will accept peace terms and British commanders use the delay to train pilots and ground controllers in anticipation of an aerial campaign.
+German troops train for amphibious landings in the British Isles, but the RAF must be destroyed first to ensure the safety of such an invasion.

-The campaign to conquer Britain by air begins with the German air force launching an early morning assault on "Eagle Day".
-It seeks to destroy the RAF on the ground before it has time to launch its Spitfire and Hurricane fighters.
+The Germans launch their air offensive on "Eagle Day" hoping to destroy the RAF on the ground before it has time to launch its Spitfire and Hurricane fighters.
 Two British radar stations at Ventnor and Dover are put out of action and a number of RAF airfields are damaged or destroyed, but losses are relatively light.
-A gruelling battle of attrition ensues, with airfields in Southern England under repeated attack.
+A gruelling battle of attrition ensues, with airfields in Southern England repeatedly attacked.

-Tensions develop between commanding officers of RAF 11 Group, Keith Park, and 12 Group, Trafford Leigh-Mallory.
-Leigh-Mallory is tasked with protecting 11 Group's airfields while Park's forces are aloft engaging the enemy, but in raid after raid 12 Group aircraft are nowhere to be seen.
-Called to meet Dowding, Leigh-Mallory explains that the "Big Wing" tactic he has devised to assemble an air armada to attack the Germans from above takes time to form up, while Park complains that it takes too long, and the tactic is simply not working.
+Tensions develop between commanding officers of RAF 11 Group, and 12 Group.
+Trafford Leigh-Mallory's 12 Group is tasked with protecting airfields while Keith Park's 11 Group is aloft engaging the enemy, but in raid after raid 12 Group aircraft are nowhere to be seen.
+Leigh-Mallory explains to Air-Marshall Dowding that the "Big Wing" tactic he proposes to attack the Germans from above takes time to form up.
+Park complains it takes too long, and the tactic doesn't work.

-The turning point in the Battle occurs when a squadron of German bombers lost in bad weather at night jettison their bombs, which accidentally fall on London.
-In retaliation to what was seen as attacks on London, the RAF attacks Berlin.
-An enraged Adolf Hitler publicly orders London to be razed.
-This takes the pressure off the RAF Fighter airfields, which had been suffering for some time before.